tannerbohn/tannerbohn.github.io/ideas.markdown

   - design a "cell" that when combined with others can adapt and learn
     - undergoes period of differentiation?
     - use optimization to determin structure of cell?
+      - specifics of cell are fine-tunes during lifetime (learning)
   - classify windows of stock market by MSE curves

 ___